ministryofjustice/opg-modernising-lpa-docs/src/adr/articles/0008-integration-with-sirius.md

 ## Technical

-All our services in some way integrate with the Sirius database, whether this is directly or via a service inbetween.
+All our services in some way integrate with the Sirius database, whether this is directly or via a service in between.

 Sirius and its database contain all our LPA information from creation on Make a LPA, scanning of the documents, case workers working on the case, through to the Use an LPA service.